Separating fact from fiction in a law career

 Quick links for this article

-’It wasn’t me guv and it’s just not true guv!’
-Criminal law, with its focus on prosecution and defence, is just one area of practice.
-In other areas lawyers may well be called on solely to offer advice on a point of law or settle a company dispute.
+While this is true for criminal law, with its focus on prosecution and defence, this is just one area of practice among many.
+In other areas (such as real estate, shipping or intellectual property law), lawyers may well be called on solely to offer advice on a point of law or settle a company dispute.
 For example, commercial lawyers might spend most of their time looking over the fine print of documents to advise a company on a merger or takeover.

-The hammers or gavels that are so popular with TV courtroom judges are NOT used in England and Wales.
-There is, however, a professional etiquette observed by legal professionals that keeps the Jeremy Kyle-style antics to a minimum.
+The hammers or gavels that are so popular with TV courtroom judges (such as Judge Rinder or Judge Judy) are NOT used in England and Wales.
+There is, however, a professional etiquette observed by legal professionals that keeps any shouting and arguing to a minimum.

-Commercial lawyers at big law firms and commercial barristers can earn a fairly substantial sum of money – as much as £100,000 in the first year after finishing training.
-However, small high street firms have no obligation to pay trainees above minimum wage (although many do) and recent cuts to the legal aid budget mean that times are really tough in the first years of criminal or family law.
+Commercial lawyers at big law firms and commercial barristers can earn a fairly substantial sum of money – over £50,000 a year during the training period in some cases and £100,000 in the first year after qualification.
+However, you shouldn’t expect this at every single law firm.
+Smaller high street firms, for example, have no obligation to pay trainees above minimum wage, although many do.